TrimRx Review 2026: Real Cost, Quality & 3.5/5 Verdict

-An honest, verifiable TrimRx review for 2026 — is TrimRx legit, is it any good, and is it worth the price?
+An honest, verifiable TrimRx review for 2026, is TrimRx legit, is it any good, and is it worth the price?
 We cover what TrimRx actually charges ($199/mo semaglutide, $349/mo tirzepatide, all-inclusive), its real pros and cons, our rating, and a cheaper same-medication alternative.

-Quick answer — is TrimRx legit and worth it?
+Verdict snapshot, is TrimRx worth it?

 Yes, TrimRx is legit: it is a real telehealth provider that connects you with US-licensed clinicians and ships compounded GLP-1 from an FDA-registered compounding pharmacy, with transparent all-inclusive pricing and month-to-month plans.
-The catch is cost — $199/mo for semaglutide and $349/mo for tirzepatide is at the high end for compounded GLP-1.
-Trimi Health offers the same compounded medications, also all-inclusive, for as low as $99/mo (semaglutide) or $125/mo (tirzepatide) on the annual plan with no contract — roughly 50–64% less.
+The catch is cost, $199/mo for semaglutide and $349/mo for tirzepatide is at the high end for compounded GLP-1.
+Trimi Health offers the same compounded medications, also all-inclusive, for as low as $99/mo (semaglutide) or $125/mo (tirzepatide) on the annual plan with no contract, roughly 50–64% less.
 For the side-by-side, see our TrimRx vs Trimi comparison.

 More on GLP-1 Provider Comparisons